Britain's National Grid has small margin of extra power in coming days

 The grid has a number of tools to help balance supply and demand and paid power producers such as nuclear generator EDF to reduce output over the summer when demand was weak.

-“Margins are adequate for (Thursday) and we’re monitoring how the situation develops,” National Grid ESO said.
+“Margins remain adequate for today and we’re continuing to monitor the situation for the coming days,” a spokesman for National Grid said via email.

+“We were in touch with providers in the market... to make sure there was as much generation available as possible to operate the system securely today,” the spokesman said.

+National Grid said it had not needed to issue formal system notices to the market which call on generators to ramp up or reduce electricity production.

 Gas power plants were supplying around 55% of the country’s electricity on Thursday morning, with nuclear at 16% and wind at 15%, National Grid data showed.